natalidesanti/natalidesanti.github.io/_pages/about.md

 3) I have been working on improving cosmological covariance matrices using data from [ExSHalos](https://arxiv.org/abs/1906.06630) and [Quijote simulations](https://quijote-simulations.readthedocs.io/en/latest/) by employing image denoising techniques.
 Further information can be found in our [paper](https://arxiv.org/abs/2205.10881)).

 6) I'm also involved in bridging the connection between halos and galaxies, specifically for central galaxies.
 Particularly, I am interested in recovering the scatter intricate relations of this connection.
-You can learn more about this research in our [first](https://arxiv.org/abs/2201.06054), [second](https://arxiv.org/abs/2301.06398), and [third work](https://arxiv.org/abs/2410.17844) works.
+You can learn more about this research in our [first](https://arxiv.org/abs/2201.06054), [second](https://arxiv.org/abs/2301.06398), and [third](https://arxiv.org/abs/2410.17844) works.

 This journey has been wonderful so far!